-- Concentration should approximately double as a result of the addition. - Sample concentration should be known to within a factor of three. - Either no complexing agent or a large excess of the complexing agent may be present. - The ratio of the uncomplexed ion to complexed ion must not be changed by addition of the standard. - All samples and standards should be at the same temperature. - With double or multiple known addition, the final addition should be 10 to 100 times the sample concentration. - Add 2 mL of ISA to every 100 mL of sample before analysis.
+- Concentration should approximately double as a result of the addition. - Sample concentration should be known to within a factor of three. - Either no complexing agent or a large excess of the complexing agent may be present. - The ratio of the uncomplexed ion to complexed ion must not be changed by addition of the standard. - All samples and standards should be at the same temperature. - With double or multiple known addition, the final addition should be 10 to 100 times the sample concentration. - Add 1 mL of ISA to every 100 mL of sample before analysis. - The standard addition volume should be no more than 10% of the sample volume, or the standard should be pre-treated with ISA in a 100:1 ratio.
+See Table 3.